AIgineerAB/data_visualisation_bi_course/03_semantic_modeling/README.md

 These measures will be used to visualize KPIs in the next chapter.

+>[!TIP]
+>Create more measures that will be used in the nex chapter, representing:
+>- average salary of all data engineers
+>- the number of senior-level data engineers
+>- the number of middle-level data engineers
+>- the number of entry-level data engineers

 ## Other videos 📹

 ## Read more 👓